By Katie Bush

 In the subsequent years, the Oklahoma City Motorcycle Club endured great change.
 After the death of Claud "Jap" McGranahan, General Manager Edward C. Clark left Oklahoma to continue his career as an advertiser.
 Even though the last race to take place on Grand Boulevard occurred in 1914, annual races continued on Labor Day at State Fair Park.

-Note: this article was published in the Notes and Documents section of the Chronicles of Oklahoma, Volume XCIII, Number 2 (Summer 2015).
+This article was originally published in The Chronicles of Oklahoma, Volume XCIII, Number 2 (Summer 2015).